A Buyers Guide to Driveway Gates

 Date: 18th Jan 2017

 A strong, solid fence constructed with overlapping vertical feather-edge wooden boards.
-This type of fencing is commonly used in back gardens – it’s neat and attractive, offer good privacy and will give some shelter to delicate shrubs.
+This type of fencing is commonly used in back gardens – it’s a medium budget option, neat and attractive, offering good privacy and providing some shelter to delicate shrubs.

 If you want a look that’s traditional and decorative, you might consider timber palisade fencing, more commonly known as picket fencing.
 Picket fences are mostly seen in front gardens, where they give a home traditional kerb appeal.